 One of the best ways of driving eCommerce website traffic and conversions is through a referral program.
-With referral marketing, you can give your customers incentives to refer people to your website.
+Referral marketing can give your customers incentives to refer people to your website.
 You can incentivize them every time someone they refer completes a purchase.
-It could be a freebie, a gift-card, exclusive discounts, free shipping coupons, etc.
+It could be a freebie, a gift card, exclusive discounts, free shipping coupons, etc.

 And how can you achieve that?

 - Come up with a referral program and clearly lay out the benefits.

 - Provide your customers with links to share with their friends and family.

 - Add a share button before customers checkout or after they pay.